kornavol/Trn-project.Movie-App/README.md

-Link:
+Link to page:

 <https://kornavol.github.io/Trn-project.Movie-App/>.

 # Version features

 - Fixed bug if you type a artist name in a search fild.
 Now you are geting a bio.
+- Solved:  How add into object new paar key\varible if key it's a value of another varible

 # To-do

+- add opportunity to upload db if you reach "bio" via movie reguest;
+- add cheker db for bio via "bio" via movie reguest;
-- create a module system (at this case we dont need to use the same "fetch");
+- create a structure, when we can use the same "request" function;
 - describe logick;
-- create a separetly downloading of "actors fetch"
-- create a logick, where a each reguest will not be reapeat

 # Question to Buelent